New customers are the lifeblood of every business, which is why lead generation should be one of the focal points of your business strategy.

 At this point, it’s a good idea to cross-sell or upsell your other solutions or offer an upgrade, but only if that’s something your client will actually benefit from.

 In case it’s a star account, you can even go the extra mile and suggest building an entirely new feature or product to cater to their needs.
+Tailored solutions demonstrate your dedication to providing exceptional service and reinforce your position as a strategic partner rather than just a vendor.

 6. Champion Cross-Functional Collaboration